AlirezaRoshanzamir/continuous-delivery-course/6-testing-and-documentation-strategy/presentation.md

 By nonfunctional tests, we mean all the qualities of a system other than its functionality, such as capacity, availability, security, and so forth.
 The distinction between functional and nonfunctional testing is in some ways bogus, as is the idea that these tests are not business-facing.
 Many people that "nonfunctional requirements" is a bad name, with alternatives suggested such as cross-functional requirements or system characteristics.

-Whatever you call them, nonfunctional acceptance criteria should be specified as part of your application’s requirements in exactly the same way as functional acceptance criteria.
+Whatever you call them, nonfunctional acceptance criteria should be specified as part of your application's requirements in exactly the same way as functional acceptance criteria.

 These tests often require considerable resources such as special environments to run on and specialized knowledge to set up and implement, and they often take a long time to run (whether or not they are automated).
 Therefore, their implementation tends to be **deferred**.